ninfueng/bnn-bn-free/README.md

 ##

-## To run test
+## To run unittest.
 ```
 python unittest.py
 ```

+## Acknowledgement
+- Using GUINNESS
+-

 ## License
 ```
-MIT but codes from unittest.py
+MIT but not include codes from /test folder.
 ```